Samuel Alito: Early life and education

 Alito grew up in Hamilton Township, New Jersey, a suburb of Trenton.
 He attended Steinert High School, where he graduated in 1968 as the class valedictorian, subsequently matriculating at Princeton University.
 In 1972, he graduated with a Bachelor of Arts, summa cum laude, from the Woodrow Wilson School of Public and International Affairs.
 His senior thesis, supervised by political scientist Walter F. Murphy, was entitled "An Introduction to the Italian Constitutional Court".

 At Princeton, Alito chaired a student conference in 1971 called "The Boundaries of Privacy in American Society", which supported curbs on domestic intelligence gathering and anticipated the need for a statute and a court to oversee national security surveillance.
 The conference report itself also called for the decriminalization of sodomy, and urged an end to discrimination against gay people in hiring.
 Alito also led the American Whig-Cliosophic Society's Debate Panel during his time at Princeton.
 He avoided Princeton's eating clubs, joining Stevenson Hall instead.

 In December 1969, while a sophomore at Princeton, Alito received a low lottery number of 32 in the Selective Service drawing.
 He became a member of the school's Army ROTC program.
 (Note: Draft numbers were determined in a lottery based on birthdates; a low draft number increased the likelihood of being selected for compulsory military service overseas during the Vietnam War.
 The highest number called during the war was 215.)
 Alito was commissioned a second lieutenant in the United States Army Reserve in 1972.
 He began his military duty after graduating from law school in 1975 and served on active duty from September to December while attending the Signal Officer Basic Course at Fort Gordon, Georgia.
 Alito was promoted to first lieutenant and captain, and completed his service obligation as a member of the inactive reserve before being honorably discharged in 1980.

-At Princeton, Alito was "almost alone" in his familiarity with the writings of John Marshall Harlan II and was much influenced by the course on constitutional interpretation taught by Walter F. Murphy, also his faculty adviser.
+Among the members of the American Whig–Cliosophic Society, Alito was "almost alone" in his familiarity with the writings of John Marshall Harlan II and was greatly influenced by the course on constitutional interpretation taught by Walter F. Murphy, who was also his faculty adviser.
 During his senior year at Princeton, Alito moved out of New Jersey for the first time to study in Italy, where he wrote his thesis on the Italian legal system.
 Graduating in 1972, Alito left a sign of his aspirations in his yearbook, which said that he hoped to "eventually warm a seat on the Supreme Court".
+He joined Concerned Alumni of Princeton, a conservative group that opposed the admission of women, worried that "a student population of approximately 40 percent women and minorities will largely vitiate the alumni body of the future", warned of lowering admission standards, and criticized what it saw as permissive university policies.

 Alito then attended Yale Law School, where he served as an editor of the Yale Law Journal and earned a Juris Doctor in 1975.